PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### Sharing workflows

 At this time, sharing is not yet implemented in v2 of the workflow builder.
+As workaround, create your workflows in a organization which make workflows available to your team members.

-We're working on bringing this same feature to the new version.
 If you need assistance transferring workflows across accounts, [please contact us](/docs/support).

 ### `$checkpoint`

-The `$checkpoint` functionality to save data between workflow runs has been removed.
+The `$checkpoint` functionality to save data between workflow runs is not yet supported in v2.

-But you can leverage the `$.service.db` service to store arbitrary data across your workflow runs like unique IDs.
+However, you can leverage the `$.service.db` service to store arbitrary data across your workflow runs like unique IDs.
 [Read more about using `$.service.db` here.](/code/nodejs/#managing-state)

 ::: warning
 Please note that any values stored in `$.service.db` are only accessible in subsequent workflow runs _in the same step_.